thesob/profile/src/content/project/project-2.md

 Code repositoy on [Github](https://huggingface.co/spaces/thesob/ser-nimble)

 ## Decisions made
 - Made the UI very simple for usability.
-The idea was to have a platform where I could easily validate live the accuracy of the trained model.
+The idea was to have a platform where I could easily validate live the accuracy of the trained model. i.e. using an audio that was not part of the training or test data set.

 ## Packages used
 - Keras sequential model